robertorcosta/azure-docs.pt-br/articles/cosmos-db/database-encryption-at-rest.md

 ## <a name="frequently-asked-questions"></a>Perguntas frequentes

-### <a name="q-how-much-more-does-azure-storage-cost-if-storage-service-encryption-is-enabled"></a>P: Quanto custa a mais o Armazenamento do Azure se a Criptografia do Serviço de Armazenamento for habilitada?
+### <a name="q-how-much-more-does-azure-storage-cost-if-storage-service-encryption-is-enabled"></a>P: Qual é o custo adicional do armazenamento do Azure se a Criptografia do Serviço de Armazenamento é habilitada?
-R: Não há nenhum custo adicional.
+R: Não há qualquer custo adicional.

 ### <a name="q-who-manages-the-encryption-keys"></a>P: Quem gerencia as chaves de criptografia?
 R: As chaves são gerenciadas pela Microsoft.